 Inspired by the classic novel by Johann Wyss about the adventures of the Robinson family, who were shipwrecked en route to America, the tree house shows what you can do with a big faux tree and a lot of imagination.
 Disney detail abounds: the kitchen sink is a giant clamshell; the boys' room, strewn with clothing, has two hammocks instead of beds; and an ingenious system of rain barrels and bamboo pipes provides running water in every room.

 As you clamber around the narrow wooden steps and rope bridges that connect the rooms in this split-level dwelling, take a look at the Spanish moss.
 It's real, but the tree itself—some 90 feet in diameter, with more than 1,000 branches—was constructed by the props department.
 The 300,000 leaves are vinyl.
 Toddlers unsteady on their feet may have trouble with the stairs.
 For people with disabilities: With its 100 steps and lack of narration, this attraction gets low ratings among those with mobility and visual impairments.
-If you're with children 4 to 12 who like to explore, visit while waiting for a parade or Fastpass appointment.
+If you're with children 4 to 12 who like to explore, plan to climb while you're already in Adventureland.

 Adventureland, Walt Disney World, Florida, 32830, United States